microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtVppToken.md

 ```

 ### -LastSyncDateTime
-The last time when an application sync was done with the Apple volume purchase program service using the Apple Volume Purchase Program Token.
+The last time when an application sync was done with the Apple volume purchase program service using the the Apple Volume Purchase Program Token.

 ```yaml
 Type: System.DateTime